Kine-Technology/kine-protocol/docs/contract overview.md

 ---

-KineUSD contract is an ERC20 contract.
-It can mint/burn kUSD which is the stable currency of Kine trading system when kMCD is borrowed/repaid by user through KUSDMinter contract.
+KineUSD contract is an ERC20 contract, it can be mint/burn when kMCD is borrowed/repaid by user through ``KUSDMinter`` contract.

-kUSD can be transferred into Kine off-chain trading system and trade for different kinds of synthetic assets.
-Once kUSD is transferred into Kine off-chain trading system, the system will keep the kUSD until user withdraw them.
-Since users trading synthetic assets and price of assets are changing, the total value of all synthetic assets will increase/decrease which will lead to kMCD price changing.
-Kine off-chain trading system will periodically post new kMCD price into Kine Oracle, and mint/burn synthetic-assets-total-value-change equivalent kUSD into vault account, so that the total supply of kUSD can represent the total synthetic assets' value.
+kUSD can be transferred into Kine Exchange to trade for different kinds of synthetic assets, and the total value of synthetic assests will reflected back by the total supply of kUSD through treasury mint/burn.

 <span style="color:green">**Mint**</green>

-Mint function can only be called by KUSDMinter and will mint kUSD to specified user.
+Mint function can only be called by ``KUSDMinter`` and will mint kUSD to specified user.

 ```solidity
 function mint(address account, uint amount) external onlyMinter
 ```

-- `msg.sender`: The caller can only be KUSDMinter contract, otherwise will revert.
+- `msg.sender`: The caller can only be ``KUSDMinter`` contract, otherwise will revert.
 - `account`: The account whom the kUSD shall mint to.
 - `amount`: The amount of kUSD to mint.

 <span style="color:green">**Burn**</green>

-Burn function can only be called by KUSDMinter and will burn kUSD from specified user.
+Burn function can only be called by ``KUSDMinter`` and will burn kUSD from specified user.

 ```solidity
 function burn(address account, uint amount) external onlyMinter
 ```

-- `msg.sender`: The caller can only be KUSDMinter contract, otherwise will revert.
+- `msg.sender`: The caller can only be KUSDMinter contract.
-- `account`: The account from whom the kUSD shall be burn from.
+- `account`: The account from whom the kUSD shall be burnt from.
 - `amount`: The amount of kUSD to be burnt.

 <span style="color:green">**KeyEvents**</green>